 Not every mom parents the same way.
 Someone is going to have a tidier house than you.
 Someones kds will be better behaved than yours.
 Other moms will appear more put together than you.

 BUT, the bottom line is, they aren’t you.
 Their family isn’t your family.
 Your struggles are different than theirs.
 And just because you don’t see their shortcomings, doesn’t mean they don’t exist.

 So, don’t sell yourself short and miss out on the joys of being a stay-at-home mom because you spend your time comparing yourself to other moms.

 Embrace the season of “stay at home mom life”.

-There is a lot to be said about what happens when transitioning to stay at home mom.
+There is a lot to be said about what happens when transitioning to a stay-at-home mom.
 Some days it feels like a train wreck, ok, for a while, most days may feel like a train wreck.
 But, you’re doing it.
-You’re making this stay at home mom thing work.
+You’re making this stay-at-home-mom thing work.

 The owner of this website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon properties.